 Seat belts are the least expensive and most effective way to lower employer costs due to crashes and injuries.Texas law states that all passengers in a vehicle must be secured by a safety belt.
 Statewide, 928 people were killed while not wearing a seat belt in 2017.

 Buckling up is your best bet to prevent serious injury or death in a crash, according to Click It or Ticket Texas, a TxDOT program.
 What could happen if you’re not buckled?

 Increased Risk with Pickup Trucks

 In Texas, there is one pickup truck for every four licensed drivers.
-Two hundred thirty-eight people were killed in pickup truck rollover incidents in 2012, accounting for 39.5% of all pickup truck crash deaths, according to data highlighted in Chapter 5, Table 115 of NHTSA Safety Facts.
-By comparison, passenger rollover crashes accounted for 23% of all fatalities.
+Two hundred fifty-two people were killed in pickup truck rollover incidents in 2015, accounting for 40.8% of all pickup truck crash deaths, according to data highlighted in Chapter 5, Table 115 of NHTSA Traffic Safety Facts.
+By comparison, passenger rollover crashes accounted for 19.6% of all fatalities.

 What Employers Can Do

 Businesses with a written policy requiring employees to buckle up in a company vehicle or on company business have higher on-the-job safety belt usage.

 Employees who are in the habit of using a safety belt during work hours also are more likely to buckle up when they are off the clock.